anarcher/blog/blogs/2015/09-14-docker-machine.md

-Basically It's convenience tool looks like other docker tools.
-But unlike `ansible` or `chef`, It's only care Docker engine.
-If you want to host configuration, You should use the other tools with docker engine.
+Basically It's a convenience tool which looks like other docker tools.
+But unlike `ansible` or `chef`, It only care for Docker engine.
+If you want to host configuration, You should use other tools with `docker-machine`.